from New York, New York

 Week of March 28 – April 3

 Young Jabari isn’t trying to dream big.
 He’s just trying to live free.
-Scared to leave his home with the threat of an unsafe world just outside his front door, Jabari escapes to his dreams where Ruby Bridges, Claudette Colvin and other heroes of the Civil Rights Movement teach him what it means to be fearless.
+Through his art and his dreams, Jabari escapes to where Ruby Bridges, Claudette Colvin and other young heroes of the Civil Rights Movement teach him what it means to be fearless.
 When he meets an impressionable six-year-old Barack Obama, will Jabari have the courage to share the lessons he learned from the past to help ensure the future?
-Through rap, freedom songs, hip-hop dance and humor, Jabari Dreams of Freedom is history in the dreaming.
+Through rap, freedom songs, hip-hop dance and humor, Jabari Dreams of Freedom empowers young audiences to be brave and stand up.
+Let’s lift every voice and sing!

 The audio-described and sign-interpreted performance will occur at the sensory-friendly performance on April 1.